Yanchuan County: Mineral resources

+Agriculture

+As of 2011, agricultural work is the most common occupation in Yanchuan County, with about 80% of its working population engaged in agricultural production.
+Major agricultural products in Yanchuan County include jujubes, apples, and peaches.

+Beginning in 1999, China's government implemented the Grain for Green program, a program meant to reduce soil erosion caused by cropland situated on steep slopes by compensating farmers with grain to convert such farmland to grasslands or forests.
+From 1999 to 2011, the program resulted in a near 48% decrease in the county's cropland, and an increase on over 250% in land used for orchards.

 Tourism

 The county attracts many tourists due to the presence of natural, historic, and red tourism sites within the county.
 In 2017, 3.05 million tourists visited the county, spending over 2 billion Yuan.
 Major sites include the Qiankunwan Scenic Area, the former home of writer Lu Yao, the Red Army Eastern Expedition Memorial Hall, and the village of Liangjiahe.

 Xi Jinping-related tourism

 As part of Mao Zedong's Down to the Countryside Movement, a young Xi Jinping was sent to Liangjiahe, a small village in the county.
-Here, he was made to do intense manual labor, and live in a yaodong, a type of cave dwelling common throughout the region.
-Since his ascent to leadership, the village has attracted many tourists, with media sources suggesting that thousands visit the village everyday to learn about Xi Jinping's life during this time.
+The Chinese Communist Party has now begun to develop it as a destination for domestic tourism, to promote Xi's image.
+According to official accounts, he was made to do intense manual labor, and live in a yaodong, a type of cave dwelling common throughout the region.
+Xi also began his life of public service helping the locals in Liangjiahe, once allegedly carrying over 200 lbs of wheat for over 15 miles.
+According to Chinese media sources, thousands are brought to the village everyday to learn about Xi Jinping's life during this time.

 Transportation

 Yanchuan County is served by China National Highway 210, Shaanxi Provincial Highway 201, and Shaanxi Provincial Highway 205.